High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Results

-The low number density of chromophores in the experiment, require a highly sensitive 2DES apparatus\,\cite{bruder_coherent_2019}, which adapts the phase modulation technique developed by Marcus and co-workers\,\cite{tekavec_fluorescence-detected_2007}.
-This method combines carrier-envelope-phase modulation of the optical pulses on a shot-to-shot basis with efficient lock-in amplification, which suppresses phase noise in the interferometric measurement and greatly enhances the detection sensitivity (Details in Method section).
+The ultralow optical density of doped cluster beam samples ($OD\sim 10^{-11}$\,\cite{bruder_coherent_2018}), requires a highly sensitive 2DES apparatus\,\cite{bruder_coherent_2019}, which adapts the phase modulation technique developed by Marcus and co-workers\,\cite{tekavec_fluorescence-detected_2007}.
+This method implements carrier-envelope-phase modulation of the optical pulses on a shot-to-shot basis at a high laser repetition rate (200\,kHz).
+The phase modulation leads to characteristic beat notes in the fluorescence yield based on which the linear and nonlinear signal contributions are efficiently separated and amplified using lock-in detection.
+Thereby, the lock-in detection suppresses phase noise in the interferometric measurement and greatly enhances the detection sensitivity (Details in Method section).
 These properties enabled several studies of highly dilute samples\,\cite{bruder_phase-modulated_2015, bruder_coherent_2018, bruder_delocalized_2019} and quantum interference measurements at extremely short wavelengths\,\cite{wituschek_tracking_2020, wituschek_phase_2020}.
-We use the method here with fluorescence detection to selectively extract the nonlinear 2DES signals as well as the linear absorption of the sample.
-To this end, the sample is excited by four femtosecond laser pulses and the nonlinear third-order response is recorded as a function of the interferometrically controlled inter-pulse delays $\tau, T, t$ (Fig.\,\ref{fig1}b).
-A Fourier analysis with respect to $\tau$ and $t$ yields the 2D spectra, which directly correlate the excitation (x-axis) and detection (y-axis) frequencies, while the time variable $T$ determines the time evolution of the correlation spectra\,\cite{jonas_two-dimensional_2003}.